 50 Quotes From the World's Most Controversial Billionaire

-George Soros may have made a billion dollars short-selling the pound sterling, earning him the title of "The Man Who Broke the Bank of England," but what he really wanted to be was a philosopher.
+George Soros may have made a billion dollars short-selling the pound sterling (earning him the title of "The Man Who Broke the Bank of England"), but what he really wanted to be was a philosopher.

-The chairman of Soros Fund Management made a bold move in the early '90s to short-sell the pound sterling, speculating that the British government would be forced to break from the European Mechanism (ERM) and allow the British pound to devalue in relation to other currencies.
+The chairman of Soros Fund Management made a bold move in the early '90s to short-sell the pound sterling, speculating that the British government would be forced to break from the European Exchange Rate Mechanism (ERM) and allow the British pound to devalue in relation to other currencies.

 But as a young man growing up in Hungary in the 1940s, Soros was consumed by philosophy.
 By the time he was a teenager, Soros was well-versed in a variety of classical schools of thought -- from Plato to Epictetus to Archimedes.
-But as a Jew living in Nazi-occupied Hungary in 1944, Soros learned his first lesson in survival, making an indelible mark on his character and personal philosophy.
+But as a Jewish man living in Nazi-occupied Hungary in 1944, Soros learned his first lesson in survival, making an indelible mark on his character and personal philosophy.

-Throughout his career, Soros never abandoned his philosophical roots, authoring several books on economic theory, including The Alchemy of Finance.
+Throughout his storied career, Soros never abandoned his philosophical roots, authoring several books on economic theory, including 'The Alchemy of Finance'.
 Soros also founded the Open Society Institute, which supports numerous humanitarian projects throughout the world, from fighting disease and poverty to fostering democracy.

 Today he remains one of the largest contributors to humanitarian projects, donating more than $6 billion to social initiatives throughout his career.
-Soros is a passionate investor, avid philanthropist and a fierce supporter of democratic ideals.
+Soros is a passionate investor, avid philanthropist, and a fierce supporter of democratic ideals.